AbhiXverse/Solidity-journey/Day 09/Solidity Notes.md

     - Shifts: << ,  >>
     - Arithmetic: +,  -,  * ,  / ,  %,  **
 - Checked and Unchecked Math:
-    - By default - Checked -> erros
+    - By default - Checked -> erros on overflow/ underflow
+    - Use unchecked {} -> to disable safety checks (faster, but riskier)